 Hello and happy New Year!

 Sometimes certain aspects of French culture will leave foreigners scratching their heads.
 La Poste, anyone?
-French workplace culture falls into that category and is something I’ve barely touched on the blog.
+French work culture falls into that category and is something I’ve barely touched on the blog.
 To give you some insight into what it’s like working with the French, I have a guest post from a reader named Richard who blogs over at Deep Heart of France and is on Facebook here.
-He worked for Michelin for many years and is now retired, and wow, his stories below are worth a read.
+He worked for Michelin for many years and is now retired, and wow, his stories below on French work culture are worth a read.
 Show him some love in the comments!

 I’ve been lucky enough to live in France twice, for a total of seven years.
 And even though we returned to the U.S. for 12 years between these expat assignments, I still moved back and forth freely between meetings with Americans and our colleagues in France, often several times a week on the phone and several times a year in person.

-It’s not surprising, then, that there are some major cultural differences between working for a French company and what you’d find in a more “Anglo-Saxon” business.
-These differences go deeper than the rituals of the morning handshake and the occasional glass of wine at lunch – they can cause real misunderstandings and get in the way of being a good team member at work.
-Here are three of the most important, in my experience:
+It’s not surprising, then, that there are some major cultural differences between French work culture and what you’d find in a more “Anglo-Saxon” business.
+These differences go deeper than the rituals of the morning handshake and the occasional glass of wine at lunch.

 “I think, therefore I discuss”